extracts/AFBase32/README.md

 Demo Project
 ------------
 The demo project comes with an iOS app that can be used as a rudimentary encoder/decoder.
 There is a UI for entering decimal numbers and encoding and decoding strings.
 There are also four small tests -- two encoding and two decoding -- that demonstrate the usage of the library.
-You should be able to see the results upon launching the app.
-The tests are in the `viewDidLoad` method, in `ViewController.m`.

-Note that the demo project requires iOS 5 or above, since it uses a Storyboard for its main user interface.
+Note that the demo project requires iOS 7.1 or above.
 The actual library should be usable on iOS 4 or later, or OS X v10.7 or later.

 License
 -------
 	MIT License (MIT)

-	Copyright (c) 2012 Ashkan Farhadtouski
+	Copyright (c) 2015 Ashkan Farhadtouski

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal